 DUI drivers who are faced with DUI hit-and-run charges try the most logical defense: that they weren’t the person driving the car at the time of the accident – the “it wasn’t me” defense.
 When this defense is raised, it’s important for witnesses of the accident to come forward with credible evidence of the accident.
 Another common defense from DUI drivers is that they weren’t drunk or reckless at the time of the accident, sometimes in connection with stating that they were not aware that they hit anything/anyone.
 These two defenses may not exonerate a drunk driver completely but can help them avoid more serious charges for their actions.

 The final, and arguably most common defense, is that the police made mistakes when gathering evidence or when making an arrest.
 This third tactic often leads to crucial pieces of evidence being inadmissible, or thrown out, because of more technical violations on the part of the police.

-In order to ensure that a drunk driver involved in a hit and run accident is held accountable, it’s important that the victim protects his or her interests.
-If you or a loved one is the victim of a hit and run, it’s vital to document all injuries, and if you need medical help go to the emergency room as soon as possible.
-Likewise, if you witness a hit-and-run and someone is hurt, make sure they get treatment as soon as possible.
+In order to ensure that a drunk driver involved in a hit-and-run auto accident is held accountable, it’s important that the victim protects his or her interests.
+If you or a loved one is the victim of a hit-and-run auto accident, it’s vital to document all injuries, and if you need medical help go to the emergency room as soon as possible.
+Likewise, if you witness a hit-and-run auto accident and someone is hurt, make sure they get treatment as soon as possible.